sequenceiq/slider/src/site/md/rolehistory.md

 let YARN choose.

 Strengths
-* handles multi-container on one node problem
+* handles the multi-container on one node problem
+* by storing details about every role, cross-role decisions could be possible
 * simple counters can track the state of pending add/release requests
 * scales well to a rapidly flexing cluster
 * Simple to work with and persist
-* Easy to view & debug
+* Easy to view and debug
+* Would support cross-role collection of node failures in future

 Weaknesses
-* Size of the data structure is O(roles * nodes), not O(roles * role-instances).
-This
-could be mitigated by regular cleansing of the structure.
+* Size of the data structure is O(nodes * role-instances).
+This could be mitigated by regular cleansing of the structure.
 For example, at thaw time (or intermittently) all unused nodes > 2 weeks old could be dropped.
 * Locating a free node could take O(nodes) lookups -and if the criteria of "newest" is included, will take exactly O(nodes) lookups.
+As an optimization, a list of recently explicitly released nodes can be maintained.
+* Need to track outstanding requests against nodes, so that if a request was satisifed on a different node, the original node's request count is decremented
+- *not that of the node actually allocated*.

-## Data Structure
+## Data Structures

+### RoleHistory

+    starttime: long
+    saved: long
+    dirty: boolean

+    nodemap: NodeMap
+    roles: RoleList

+    relecentlyReleased[]: transient RecentlyReleasedList
+    outstandingRequests: transient OutstandingRequestTracker

 ### NodeEntry